greenonline/Perl-6502-Assembler/README.md

 This is probably the most pointless tool, a 6502 assembly code parser, written in Perl.
 You can't really call it an assembler, because, whle it *does* assemble the code, it can't produce any binaries, only the hex code.

-I only wrote it as I had become fasinated by the 6502 assembler written in BASIC, by Mark Zimmermann, published in Personal Computing Decemeber 1978.
+I only wrote it as I had become fascinated by the 6502 assembler written in BASIC, by Mark Zimmermann, published in Personal Computing Decemeber 1978.
 I had intended just to "deconstruct" the Zimmermann engine into pseudo code and a flowchart, but then I started writing a Perl script in parallel, which eventually took on a life of its own and the pseudo code and flowchart never got finished.

 One *sort of* useful thing that it *does* do is to display the number of cycles per instruction.
 So there is that, at least, I guess.